sisihagen/website/content/en/blog/2019/10/after-nato.md

   - And ultimately: immense resources would be released step by step and could be used for the benefit of humanity and nature.

-It goes without saying that NATO must not be replaced or replaced by other multilateral structures, such as the former EU constitutional treaty or the Lisbon Treaty.
-The EU should just be against the Background of European history, a force for peace, as the Laeken summit in 2001 called for, as he bottomed out, the drafting of a European Constitution and Europe-defined as "Power, globalization, wants to add in a moral framework, ( ... ), you anchor wants to be in solidarity and sustainable development".

 Of course, a world without NATO will not be free of conflicts.
 It is true that the European security strategy (ESS) points out in its analysis of the situation that the main causes of war and violence are poverty and Hunger, that 50 million people die of Hunger every year, one child every ten seconds.
 Instead of drawing the necessary consequences from this finding, the ESS calls for preventive, military intervention: not the causes of poverty, misery, conflict and war should be removed, but the neoliberal order should also be maintained and enforced by force.